vaibty/File-management-system/README.md

 ## Project Overview

-The Test Report Dashboard addresses the challenge of accessing and analyzing test logs and results from internal testing pipelines.
-Currently, this data is difficult to access, slowing down debugging and analysis processes.
-This project centralizes this information, making it easily searchable and viewable through a simple web application.
+The File Management System addresses the challenge of accessing and managing files and directories through a web interface.
+This project provides an intuitive file browser experience, making it easy to navigate file structures, view file contents, and download files or entire directories as ZIP archives.

 ### Core Objectives

-- **Centralized Access**: Provide a single interface for all test pipeline results
+- **Centralized Access**: Provide a single interface for file and directory management
 - **User-Friendly Navigation**: Implement intuitive file system browser functionality
-- **Efficient Data Retrieval**: Enable quick access to specific test logs and results
+- **Efficient Data Retrieval**: Enable quick access to files and directory contents
-- **Download Capabilities**: Support downloading individual files or entire directories
+- **Download Capabilities**: Support downloading individual files or entire directories as ZIP archives
 - **Responsive Design**: Ensure optimal experience across different devices

 ## Features